polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 If you save the above Hyperlambda into some file called e.g. _"explicit-arguments.get.hl"_, and you refresh your _"Endpoints"_, and select the new endpoint - You will see that the endpoint evaluator automatically determines that this endpoint can handle arguments, what the argument names are, and what their types are.
-See screenshot below for how this should look like.
+Below is a screenshot illustrating how this reflects unto your endpoint's meta data.

 ![Passing in arguments to Hyperlambda endpoints](https://servergardens.files.wordpress.com/2020/09/explicit-arguments.png)